Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/Readme.md

 ### [GIVE Tutorial 4.1: Building a Genome Browser of Long-range promoter contacts with capture Hi-C](../gallery/Demo1-captureHiC_promoter_contacts)

-This tutorial will show you how to prepare and capture Hi-C data for building a Genome Browser with GIVE.
+This tutorial will show you how to prepare capture Hi-C data for building a Genome Browser with GIVE.

 ### [GIVE Tutorial 4.2: Building a Genome Browser of ChIA-PET long-range chromatin interactions](../gallery/Demo2-ENCODE2_ChIA-PET)